MarcoCazzaro/themostfamouswebsiteintheworld.com/resources/markdown/terms.md

 # Terms of Service

 ## Purpose
-[The Most Famous Website In The World](https://themostfamouswebsiteintheworld.com) (this website, aka TMFWITW) is owned by [Snappysnail di Marco Cazzaro](https://snappysnail.io) (aka Snappysnail), with registered address at Via IV Novembre 9 22045 Lambrugo (CO) Italy.
+[The Most Famous Website In The World](https://themostfamouswebsiteintheworld.com) (this website, aka TMFWITW) is owned by [Snappysnail di Marco Cazzaro](https://snappysnail.io) (aka Snappysnail), with registered address at Via Monte Grappa 119 - 35018 San Martino di Lupari (PD) Italy.

 This website's purpose is solely informational and promotional.
 Therefore, it is expressly forbidden to use TMFWITW for any other purposes such as, as a way of mere example, close any possible kind of agreement, including those relating to bank, insurance and finance products.